rubys/showcase/app/views/docs/index.md

  * [Scoring](./tasks/Scoring) - entering scores and determining winners
  * [Scratches and Walk-ons](./tasks/Scratches-and-Walk-ons) - handling last minute changes
  * [Solos](./tasks/Solos) - entering and ordering solos, uploading and playing music

+## Operations

+Following are things that you don't need to worry about to use the program, but might want to be aware of.

+ * [Backups](./ops/Backups) - copies of your database in case of failure
+ * [Cost](./ops/Cost) - yes, this application is indeed free
+ * [Devices](./ops/Devices) - access this application from any browser
+ * [Hosting](./ops/Hosting) - where the server currently is, and where it can and will be in the future
+ * [Logging](./ops/Logging) - every access is logged
+ * [Passwords](./ops/Passwords) - obtaining access and resetting passwords